On the $\ell$-adic Fourier transform and the determinant of the middle convolution: Introduction

-One reason why one is interested in the middle convolution is that $K\ast_{\rm mid} L,$ being pure if the convolutants are pure, is often irreducible, while the convolutions $K\ast_* L$ and $K\ast_!
+One reason why one is interested in the middle convolution is that $K\ast_{\rm mid} L$ is often irreducible, while the convolutions $K\ast_* L$ and $K\ast_!
 L$ are usually mixed and hence not irreducible.
 A striking application of the concept of middle convolution is Katz' existence algorithm for irreducible rigid local systems (\cite{Katz96}, Chap.~6).\\